 What is ‘NSF Certified’?

-Becoming NSF certified was important to us because the health industry can be a pretty confusing world.
-There are so many products available at the click of a mouse, it’s hard to know which products are safe to consume.
-Independent third-party auditing is important because less than 3% of nutritional supplement manufacturing facilities are audited annually (1).
+Becoming NSF certified was important to set us apart as a trustworthy manufacturer.
+Less than 3% of nutritional supplement manufacturing facilities are audited annually by independent third-party auditing companies (1).
 Oftentimes many manufacturers do not pass these audits or incur severe violations due to insufficient quality deficiencies.
 We wanted to remove the uncertainty and show our commitment to quality through this certification.

 • A safer product lands in your hands